lkazantzi/lkazantzi.github.io/_pages/cv.md

 {% include base_path %}

 <center><p style="font-size:30px;">Work Experience</p></center>
-* Junior Software Engineer, July 2023-Present
+* Software Engineer, July 2023-Present
   * Niki Ltd Digital Engineering
     * Role: Working in the automotive industry implementing the Hardware-in-the-Loop method of testing, that involves simulating authentic signals from a controller in a test system.
 Creating the illusion that the controller is interacting with an actual assembled product, various scenarios without expensive physical tests may be explored.
 &nbsp;
     * Responsibilities: <br>
-      * Developed automated API tasks using python scripts and orchestration tools, increasing process efficiency by 50% within
+      * Developed automated API tasks using Python scripts, increasing process efficiency by 50\% within three months. <br>
-3 months. <br>
-      * Analyzed test execution data and created weekly reports to monitor progress. <br>
+      * Designed CI/CD pipelines in Jenkins, integrating monitoring and alerting to improve test reliability, observability and incident response efficiency. <br>
+      * Enhanced test execution reliability by applying time-based and success-rate metrics, reducing debugging time and increasing test stability by 5%. <br>
-      * Contributed to the complete reorganization of testing processes, achieving a 10% reduction in overall testing time, enhancing resource efficiency. <br>
+      * Reorganized testing workflows, reducing overall testing time by 10% and improving resource efficiency. <br>
+      * Produced biweekly analytical client reports by analyzing test execution data. <br>
-      * Served as the primary contact for a small team of six, overseeing organization, optimizing budget allocation, providing support and managing project infrastructure to achieve optimal results.
+      * Served as primary contact for a six-member team, overseeing workflow management, test strategy execution and budget optimization to ensure optimal results.

 * Greek Army, September 2022-June 2023
   - Signal Corps